 The Government of Tanzania (GoT), together with development partners and commercial agribusiness investors, is working to address these challenges by creating stronger links between commercial and smallholder farming, and by developing more accessible routes to market for agribusinesses.

-The Private Agricultural Sector Support (PASS), a facility established to stimulate investment in commercial agriculture, notes that sugarcane is an important commercial crop in Tanzania.
+The Private Agricultural Sector Support (PASS), a facility established to stimulate investment in commercial agriculture, notes that sugarcane is another important commercial crop in Tanzania.

-However, the sugarcane farming and processing in Tanzania is very small and cannot meet the annual demand for sugar.
+However, sugarcane farming and processing in Tanzania is very small and cannot meet the annual demand for sugar.
+Tanzania’s sugar demand has increased by over 16% in 2019, to 710,000 tonnes per year from 610,000 tonnes in 2018.

 An African Development Bank (AfDB) project to enhance market infrastructure, value addition and rural finance in Tanzania, rolled out between 2012 and 2017, increased the…